 On the other hand, an archetype is a recurrent symbol or motif in literature, art, or mythology inherited from the earliest human ancestors, and supposed to be present in the collective unconscious.
 For instance, these are all archetypes: Michael Jordan is a warrior, Mother Teresa is a caregiver, and Ben and Jerry’s is an entertainer.
 An archetype is not a personality trait but a mythological storyline.
 Once you find your archetype, you know the compelling and the authentic story you should tell.
 Going back to Ottawa’s case, here is what can be done:

-About 5 years ago, the tourism bureau of Washington, DC decided to rebrand their city in order to attract more tourists.
+About five years ago, the tourism bureau of Washington, DC decided to rebrand their city to attract more tourists.
 A stereotypical image would be that DC is a governmental city, not a touristy one.
-But an archetypal image would be much richer.
+However, an archetypal image would be much richer.
 Research revealed that a trip to Washington, DC meant powerful memories.
 When you visit DC, you experience the greatness of the city and feel empowered.
 The campaign invited visitors to create their own power trip.
 This is not a stereotype.
 This is a rich archetypal territory…

 Today’s actionable tip: Know your stereotype, so that you can take steps to fix it.
-But also know that you are more than a stereotype.
+However, also know that you are more than a stereotype.
 Start by asking why?